 CTAG (Closing the Achievement Gap)

-The Closing the Achievement Gap (CTAG) program was initiated under the leadership of Ohio Governor Ted Strickland, with the specific purpose of assisting at-risk, male students of color in their quest to become a high school graduate.
+The Closing the Achievement Gap (CTAG) program was initiated under the leadership of Ohio Governor Ted Strickland, with the specific purpose of assisting at-risk students on their quest to become high school graduates.

 Under Section 3306.31 of the Ohio Revised Code, school districts with a three-year overall average graduation rate of 80 percent or less were required to have a CTAG program in each “eligible school.”

-Four “risk factors” were cited for identifying students who were endanger of not progressing with their grade-level peers.Those risk factors were:
+Four “risk factors” were cited for identifying students who were endangered of not progressing with their grade-level peers.Those risk factors were:

 - Failed two or more core classes in eighth grade

 - Absent more than 20 percent of the school year

 - Received five or more days of out-of-school suspension

 - Over-age for their current grade (an indication of possible retention)